Science & Rationale

 Over time, the broader rationale may also be relevant to other surgical pathways where nutritional preparation, muscle reserve, and recovery support are important.

-The aim is for the concept to be useful across both private and public care settings, and relevant to both patients and clinicians.
+The aim is for the concept to be relevant across both private and public care settings, and useful to both patients and clinicians.

-Orthonutracare is being developed with a deliberately measured tone.
+Orthonutracare is being developed with a deliberately restrained tone.

 The goal is simple: to bring structured perioperative nutrition more clearly into view, in a way that feels practical, credible, and clinically responsible.